In-Home Pet Boarding

 Privileged Pets Offers a Professional, Safe & Caring at Home Alternative to Boarding Kennels

 Privileged Pets will help take the stress out of caring for your pets by visiting them in their own environment.
-We provide pet care with In-home pet boarding in Katy, TX.
-Unlike a traditional boarding kennel, we maintain the normal feeding and exercise routine with familiar sights, and sounds and of course the smell of home.
+We provide pet care with in-home pet boarding.
+Unlike a traditional boarding kennel, we maintain the normal feeding and exercise routine with familiar sights, sounds, and, of course, the smell of home.
 Not to mention your dreaded drive to the boarding kennel!
-By choosing In-home pet care / in-home boarding, it's one less thing you have to do.
+By choosing in-home pet care / in-home boarding, it's one less thing you have to do.

 Pet Sitting Vs Boarding